woodyjon/TurtleCoin-Nest/docs/functional-tests.md

-40 | Modify transfer fee and mixin, then click "default values" | Default values should be displayed in corresponding field 41 | List transactions | 20 transactions are displayed 42 | Switch to display "all transactions" then switch back | Proper number of transactions are displayed
+40 | Modify transfer fee and mixin, then click "default values" | Default values should be displayed in corresponding field 41 | List transactions | 20 transactions are displayed 42 | Switch to display "all transactions" then switch back | Proper number of transactions are displayed 43 | Start application and check log file | version of Nest in "application started" log should be correct